jonriddick/checkedin/README.md

 # CheckedIn
-A Burger Eatin' Application With Node.js/Express/MySQL/Handlebars/Materialize
+A check in application With Node.js/Express/MySQL/Handlebars/Materialize

 ## Description